unity3d-jp/StreamingImageSequence/Documentation~/index.md

    and the Image object will be played/enabled/disabled as we play the Timeline or drag the time slider of the Timeline window

+For other ways for importing images, see [ImportingImages](en/ImportingImages.md)

 # StreamingImageSequence PlayableAsset